openforcefield/qca-dataset-submission/submissions/2024-09-11-OpenFF-Sulfur-Optimization-Training-Coverage-Supplement-v1.0/README.md

 An optimization data set created to improve the training coverage of sulfonic and phosphonic acids, sulfone, sulfonate, sulfinyl, sulfoximine, sulfonamides, thioether, and 1,3-thiazole groups.
-The molecules in this data set were selected from the ChEMBL 34 database.
+The molecules in this data set were manually selected from a subset of the smallest matching structures in the ChEMBL 34 database.

 ## General Information